Skip to contents

 Use GPU (3x faster than CPU) to run the fill-mask pipeline?
 Defaults to missing value that will automatically use available GPU (if not available, then use CPU).
 An NVIDIA GPU device (e.g., GeForce RTX Series) is required to use GPU.
 See Guidance for GPU Acceleration.

-Options passing to the device parameter in Python:
+Options passing on to the device parameter in Python:

 • FALSE: CPU (device = -1).